-In Windows 10 Fall Creators Update, Windows Defender gets this new feature called "Controlled folder access."
+In Windows 10, Microsoft Defender Antivirus includes this feature that's called "Controlled folder access."
 It is designed to protect your important data from unauthorized changes.
-That means that no program or application, including any form of malware, will be able to alter your protected files and folders.
+That means that no program or application, including any form of malware, can alter your protected files or folders.

-"Controlled folder access" can take care of the safety of every file found inside the user's folders, but it can also be configured to protect other folders that you specify.
-If you want to give access to a program or app to make changes in those folders, you must whitelist that program or app.
+"Controlled folder access" can take care of the safety of every file found inside the user's folders, but it can also be configured to protect other folders that you manually specify.
+If you want to give access to a program or app to make changes in those folders, you can whitelist it using the Windows Security app.

-If a certain program or app, including ransomware, tries to change the files found inside a protected folder, Windows Defender notifies you immediately and asks you to confirm that you allow that.
-If not, you can deny permission and your files are saved from unwanted changes.
+If a particular program or app, including ransomware, tries to change the files found inside a protected folder, Microsoft Defender Antivirus notifies you immediately and asks you to confirm that you allow that.
+If not, you can deny permission, and your files are saved from unwanted changes.

-Inside the "Virus & threat protection settings” section, scroll down and you will find the feature we are looking for: "Controlled folder access.”
-Windows Defender Security Center also tells you what this feature is all about: you can use it to "Protect your files and folders from unauthorized changes by unfriendly applications.”
-To enable it, turn its switch On.
+On the "Virus & threat protection settings" page, scroll down to locate the feature we are looking for: "Controlled folder access."
+Here, the Windows Security app also tells you what this feature is all about: you can use it to "Protect files, folders, and memory areas on your device from unauthorized changes by unfriendly applications."
+Click or tap on the "Manage Controlled folder access" link.

-When you turn on "Controlled folder access”, you might be asked to confirm the action by a UAC (User Account Control) prompt.
-Once you confirm, the feature is enabled and all the default user folders from Windows 10 are protected against unauthorized changes, like those performed by ransomware.
+NOTE: When you turn on "Controlled folder access," you are asked to confirm the action by a UAC (User Account Control) prompt.
+Once you confirm, the feature is enabled, and all the default user folders from Windows 10 are protected against ransomware attacks.

-How to see which folders are protected by Windows Defender
+How to see which folders are protected against ransomware by Microsoft Defender Antivirus

-The default protected folders cannot be removed from the list, but you can add new folders to the list so that Windows Defender protects them against unauthorized changes.
+The default protected folders cannot be removed from the list, but you can add new folders to the list so that Microsoft Defender Antivirus can protect them against unauthorized changes.